-The Top Rifle Scopes Reviewed
+The Top Rifle Scopes Under $200 Reviewed

 The question of what is a rifle scope and its benefits is quite common.
-With the growing trend of average citizens taking up the sport of shooting, there are more and more people looking to fully understand what options are available to them and whether or not they will find them useful or desirable.
+With the growing trend of average citizens taking up the sport of shooting, there are more and more people looking to fully understand what options are available to them and whether or not they will find them useful or desireable.
 The answer to this question depends on what your particular shooting goals happen to be.

-Best Rifle Scopes For The Money
+The Best Rifle Scopes Under $200

 - BEWARE OF COUNTERFEIT PRODUCTS SHIPPED DIRECTLY FROM CHINA

 - 1 Inch Tube with Emerald Coating for Maximum Light Transmission, Premium Zero Lockable & Resettable Turrets with 1/4 MOA Per Click Adjustment